BSc Computer Science (Human Computer Interaction) / Course details

 |Available as a free choice unit?||No|

 This course will explore dementia in terms of its behavioural characteristics and brain bases.
 It will involve research from neuropsychology and neuroscience.
-The primary forms of dementia will be explored, as will the challenges that face differential diagnosis and the discrimination between healthy ageing and the onset of dementia.
-The role of brain scanning in dementia research and clinical management will be discussed, as will issues relating to treatment and prevention.
+The primary forms of dementia will be explored, as will the challenges faced in differential diagnosis and the discrimination between healthy ageing and the onset of dementia.
+The role of different types of brain scanning in dementia research and clinical management will be discussed, as will issues relating to treatment and prevention.

 Building on previous knowledge (recommended PSYC21022) the unit aims to: